kibo-max/phase_4_Group_project/README.md

 models/: May contain saved model files (if applicable).
 README.md: This file, providing an overview of the project. presentation.pdf: Link to presentation (if applicable).
-## Model Evaluation and Predictions
-The test set obtained from train_test_split(X_test, y_test) was used for model evaluation and to make predictions.